alexanderkoller/pergamon/src/dates.typ

     "dec": 12
   )

+// Returns an empty dictionary if the date field is unparseable.
+// (Returning "none" would cause trouble in printfield, which returns none
+// if the field value is none.)
 #let parse-date(reference, date-field, fallback-year-field: none, fallback-month-field: none) = {
   let options = (:) // these are print-reference options, and we are outside of print-reference let date-str = fd(reference, date-field, options)